 Diverse and Vulnerable Populations

-This cluster focuses on three areas: 1) substantive theory and principles about health equity and the social determinants of health; 2) effective methods for conducting ethical, culturally safe, and sensitive research with diverse and vulnerable populations; and 3) addressing health needs of diverse populations through community and academic partnerships to reduce health disparities with at-risk, and marginalized communities and populations.
+This cluster focuses on three areas: 1) substantive theory and principles about health equity and the determinants of health; 2) effective methods for conducting ethical, culturally safe, and sensitive research with diverse and vulnerable populations; and 3) addressing health needs of diverse populations through community and academic partnerships to reduce health disparities with at-risk, and marginalized communities and populations.

 DNP SPECIFIC* This cluster focuses on increasing awareness of the application of values as they apply to human health rights, evidence-based decision making, and clinical care of patients and populations.
 Ethics related to safety, confidentiality and privacy are discussed in relation to the conduct of research as well as the use of research and patient data in practice.